stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 In this article, you have learned how to write arrow functions.
 I hope you now have a firm grasp on how `this` works in the arrow function and when to use or avoid arrow functions.

-Thanks for reading this article, if you have any feedback feel free to leave a comment.
+Thanks for reading this article, if you have any feedback feel free to leave a comment or contact me on [twitter](https://twitter.com/stanulilic).